 It is possible to extend the period of 3 years, for example if you have been ill or on maternity leave.

-It is also possible to extend the unemployment benefit period of 2 years, i.e. the 3.848 hours, based on wage hours paid to you since you started receiving unemployment benefits.
+It is also possible to extend the unemployment benefit period of 2 years, that is, the 3,848 hours, based on wage hours paid to you since you started receiving unemployment benefits.

 Each working hour extends your unemployment benefit period by 2 hours.